-Whether you’re planning to open a physical store or office in Ohio, or you’re opening up your online selling to Ohio customers, you need to know whether to collect and remit Ohio state sales tax and at what rate.
-One determining factor in this equation, of course, is whether or not what you’re selling is subject to sales tax.
+Whether you’re planning to open a physical store or office in Ohio, or you’re selling goods online to Ohio customers, you need to know whether to collect and remit Ohio state sales taxes and at what rate.
+Of course, one determining factor in this equation is whether or not what you’re selling is subject to sales taxes.
 If it is, you’ll need to determine if you have a sales tax nexus in the state so that you can apply for the appropriate licenses to collect it.

 The state sales tax rate in Ohio is 5.75%.
 In addition to this, counties and local transit authorities are permitted to levy their own taxes in increments of 0.25% up to a total of 3%.
-While this means that the applicable sales tax rate can vary considerably from one part of the state to another, it also means that the total sales tax will never exceed 8.75%.
+While this means that the applicable sales tax rate can vary considerably from one zip code to another, it also means that the total sales taxes will never exceed 8.75%.

 The Ohio Department of Taxation provides several resources for helping to determine what rates are applicable in various parts of the state.
-For instance, you can use their website to look up rates for any Ohio address, or you can consult an updated list of rates for all jurisdictions in the state in alphabetical order.
+For instance, you can use their website to look up rates for any Ohio address or consult an updated list of rates for all jurisdictions in the state in alphabetical order.

 Because Ohio is an origin-based state, the rate you’ll need to charge your customers will be the one at the site of your physical store or at the location you shipped from if you’re an Ohio-based business.
 If your business is based out-of-state but you still have a nexus in the state through some other means, the tax rate you should assess will be that at the destination address of the shipment.
 It’s also important to note that shipping and delivery charges on taxable purchases in Ohio are also taxable.